The leaders of Saudi Arabia’s staffing revolution

 We are looking to raise more funds.
 We want to scale up our training offer for employers.
 We want to expand into new, high-growth sectors, such as logistics and manufacturing.

 We are also aiming to provide financial services, such as micro loans for gig workers and small businesses.
 Geographically, we are planning to expand in the Middle East, North Africa, and Pakistan.
-This is an $11 billion market, and we are passionate about disrupting it
+This is an $11 billion market, and we are passionate about disrupting itfull_stop

 Published as branded content in WIRED magazine